 When it comes to generating passive income, it can be difficult to know where to start.

-Additionally, many guides or articles that give tips for creating multiple income streams are not geared towards young adults or students, and focus primarily on older demographics who earn full-time incomes.
+Additionally, many guides or articles that give tips for creating multiple income streams aren’t for young adults or students, and focus primarily on older demographics who earn full-time incomes.

 However, when I was in college, I was always looking for new ways to make money as a student.
 I was also fascinated with various passive income ideas, and I found it frustrating that most of the resources I stumbled across were not feasible for students.

-So, in order to help other young adults and students with similar financial goals, I’ve decided to break down some passive income ideas for students that have low barriers to entry and can actually produce some return.
+So, in order to help other students with similar financial goals, I’ve decided to break down some passive income ideas for students that have low barriers to entry and can actually produce income.

 Let’s get to it!

-One of the most popular beginner passive income models I come across on communities like passive income Reddit is to open a print on demand store.
+One fun and potentially lucrative passive income idea for students is to open a print on demand store.

 Popular print on demand items include mugs, clothing, prints, or anything where you can upload a graphic to a product and market it.

 I started an Etsy POD shop while in college to test out the concept, and was actually able to sell some Spongebob mugs by marketing them organically on Instagram.